-Since going public in 2016 the company has grown its portfolio asset base from $93 million to $879 million, an average annual growth rate of 52%.
-As of the end of September 2019 the company owned 101 buildings with a total of 2.7 million square feet and had 84 tenants.
+Since going public in 2016 the company has grown its portfolio asset base from $93 million to $1.5 billion, an average annual growth rate of 56%.
+As of November 2022 the company owned 189 buildings with a total of 4.9 million square feet and had 269 tenants.
 Major tenants include Encompass, Memorial Health, Kindred Health and OCOM.
-Properties are spread across most of the U.S., except for states in the far north west and far north east.
+Properties are spread across most of the U.S., with the exception of states in the far Northwest and far Northeast.

 Should You Buy These Small-Cap REITs?

 Assuming you’re aware of the tax implications of REITs, I’d say all three of these are attractive long-term investments.

 For more high-growth opportunities in undiscovered stocks, consider grabbing a subscription to Cabot Early Opportunities.
 This advisory service is dedicated to getting investors in big opportunities before the crowd, and using simple and proven strategies to reduce risk and improve performance.